htrefil/rkvm/README.md

 First, build the project and generate certificates.
 Client accepts certificates both in PEM and DER formats.
 You either need to run either of the programs as root or make `/dev/uinput` accessible by the user it runs as.

+By default, the programs reads their config files from /etc/rkvm/{server,client}.toml, this can be changed by passing the path as the first command line parameter.

 The [example](example) directory contains example configurations.

 ## Why rkvm and not Barrier/Synergy?